 Born Free and Living Free by Joy Adamson.
 These books set me on a path of undying love for cats...the bigger the better and I realised a dream of working with lions, tigers, wolves and my absolute favourites, cheetahs, in 2010 in Bloemfontein, Africa.
 I love all animals, except slithery ones, but my love of cats is beyond insane and have illustrated a series of cats with a dog series to follow.

 Rupert Bear by Alfred Bestall.
 The scenes of Rupert’s house with leadlight windows and snow falling outside were always something I wanted to experience.
 Auckland was never going to see snow and when I finally lived in England for a few years in the 1980s/early 90s those scenes came to fruition for me.
 Utter magic!

 Caroline and Her Friends by Pierre Probst.
 This book has the most enchanting illustrations of Caroline travelling around Europe with her anthropomorphic animal friends.
 The facial expressions on all the characters inject laughter in me every single time I pick up this wonderful book.

-I have done Iyengar yoga for years and love to walk, these are my favourite forms of exercise.
-The bones can't take any more running these days...too many injuries!
-I also absolutely love Astronomy and Astrophotography but I am a scaredy cat about the dark, so I can only do it if I am with a group of people and not by myself.
+Iyengar yoga and walking are my favourite forms of exercise, my bones can't take any more running these days...too many injuries!
+I also absolutely love Astronomy and Astrophotography but I am a scaredy cat about the dark, I only go out with a group of photographers and not by myself.